I experienced an incident

 6. Consider making a report to local law enforcement

 In addition to filing a report with NYU, you also have the right and option to file a report with the NYPD or local authorities.
-The NYU Department of Public Safety has a Special Victim Liaison who can accompany you to the police department or the Office of the District Attorney in New York.
+The NYU Department of Campus Safety has a Victim Services Unit that can accompany you to the police department or the Office of the District Attorney in New York.
 Students at NYU Abu Dhabi, NYU Shanghai, or an NYU global site can receive similar assistance from local staff designated by the University.

 7. Consider academic or residential support

 NYU will provide temporary or permanent protective accommodations and measures, which may include separation orders, residence modifications, academic accommodations, or work schedule modifications, where appropriate and reasonably available under the circumstances.
-The Center for Sexual Misconduct Support Services will work with you to coordinate this assistance upon request, regardless of whether an investigation is pursued.
+The Center for Sexual and Relationship Respect Services will work with you to coordinate this assistance upon request, regardless of whether an investigation is pursued.